annettelynn/Window-Function-Practise-SQL/README.md

 # Window-Function-Practice-SQL
 A window function performs a calculation across a set of table rows that are somehow related to the current row.
 Window functions have an OVER clause; any function without an OVER clause is not a window function, but rather an aggregate or single-row function.
 I uploaded some use cases of Window Function commonly used for data categorization.
+This is a part of what I learnt in a data course.

 ## LEVEL 1: CALCULATING SUMMARY WITH OVER()